 Dr. Tucker holds a Ph.D. in Organizational Development from the University of North Carolina and is an alumna of Wellesley College.
 She has published papers on learning strategies and organizational development.
 Her current research interest is focused on early adopters in change processes.

 Director Emerita, Harvard Kennedy School of Government,

-Lee Warren is Director Emerita of Professional Pedagogy at Harvard’s Kennedy School of Government and former Associate Director of the Derek Bok Center for Teaching and Learning at Harvard University.
-She teaches leadership in Executive Education courses at the Kennedy School, creates cross-Harvard faculty teaching seminars, and provides teaching consultation to faculty.
-She travels the country with Nancy Houfek, Head of Voice and Speech at the American Repertory Theater, doing workshops on Strategic Performance, how to be more successful in meetings and negotiations.
-She is the founder and Executive Producer of the Bok Players, an interactive theater troupe focused on addressing discrimination, relationships, and fairness in the academic workplace.
-She is also a Life Coach.
+Lee Warren is Associate Director Emerita of the Derek Bok Center for Teaching and Learning at Harvard University and Director Emerita of Professional Pedagogy at the Harvard Kennedy School.
+She has taught leadership courses in the Executive Education Program at the Kennedy School, created cross-Harvard faculty teaching seminars, and provided teaching consultation to faculty.
+She is the founder and was for ten years the Executive Director of the Bok Players, an interactive theater troupe focused on addressing discrimination, relationships, and fairness in the academic workplace.

-With a B.A. in Philosophy from Wellesley and a Ph.D. in English and American Literature from Stanford, Lee has taught at UMass/Boston and MIT.
-She was the Academic Dean of Merrimack Valley College, part of the University System of New Hampshire.
-She has worked as a writing consultant on social issues for numerous private, state, and non-profit organizations in the Boston area.
+With a BA in Philosophy from Wellesley and a Ph.D. in English and American Literature from Stanford, she has taught at UMass/Boston and MIT.
+Dr. Warren was the Academic Dean of Merrimack Valley College, part of the University system of New Hampshire.
+She has worked as a writing consultant on social issues for numerous private, state, and non-profit organizations in the Boston Area.
 She has published numerous articles on teaching and learning, race, gender, class, case teaching, and leadership, and has co-produced several videotapes used internationally.